azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 and, even for those, only the baseline controls get evaluated.

-> **PreviewBaseline controls:** Similar to baseline controls, you can also define preview baseline set of controls for your org with the help of similar property "PreviewBaselineControls" in ControlSettings.json.
-This preview set is scanned using parameter `-UsePreviewBaselineControls` with scan commands.
-Preview baseline controls setup is a great way to try out certain controls across the org before those are made mandatory via the baseline list.
+> **Note:** Similar to baseline control, you can also define preview baseline set with the help of similar property "PreviewBaselineControls" in ControlSettings.json.
+This preview set gets scanned using parameter `-UsePreviewBaselineControls` with scan commands.

 ##### e) Customizing Severity labels